How to Break Social Media Addiction

 It involves restricting access to social media for a set period, usually lasting at least 7 to 30 days.

-In addition to reducing my social media addiction, a significant reason I adopt this approach from time to time is to reconnect with myself.
+In addition to reducing my social media addiction, I also adopt this approach occasionally to reconnect with myself.